AllKind/ipset-bash-completion/README.md

 - Complete on filenames if the current option requires it.
 - Complete variable names and command substitution.
 - Do not complete if an invalid combination of options is used.
-- Do not complete if an invalid value of an option argument is detected.
+- Optionally do not complete if an invalid value of an option argument is detected.
 - Environment variables allow to modify completion behaviour.